50% of senior dogs develop cancer. The number isn’t quite as high for cats but it certainly is not uncommon.

 Speaking of a healthy diet, when you include anti-inflammatory ingredients like blueberries, salmon, and other good-for-your-pet ingredients in your pet’s diet, you can reduce inflammation.
 As you may know, inflammation is a leading cause of disease.

-Now that you know some of the typical pet cancer symptoms, you can keep an eye on your pet and make a note of any unusual behavior.
+Now that you know some of the typical pet cancer symptoms, you can keep an eye on your pet and make a note of any unusual behaviour.
 As always, regular wellness visits with your veterinarian can help catch cancers and other diseases early.
 Twice a year visits for pets 8 and older is recommended unless your vet says otherwise.